OpenReqEU/similarity-detection/README.md

 ### Main functionalities

-There are three different types of operations:
+There are four different types of operations:

+    - AddReqs: Generates a model with the input requirements
 	- ReqReq: Compares two requirements
-	- ReqProj: Compares between a list of requirements and a set of requirements
+	- ReqProject: Compares between a list of requirements and a set of requirements
-	- Proj: Compares all possible pairs of requirements from a set of requirements
+	- Project: Compares all possible pairs of requirements from a set of requirements
+	- AddReqsAndCompute: Is a mixture between AddReqs and Project methods

 The component needs to preprocess the requirements before doing any comparison.
-The operation BuildModel is responsible for that work.
+The operation AddReqs is responsible for that work.

 The API uses UTF-8 charset.
 Also, it uses the OpenReq format for input and output JSONs.